patelsun9066/BattleShip---Boardgame/README.md

   get_num_ships_remaining (method) -  takes as an argument either "first" or "second" (String) and returns how many ships the specified player has left.

+Happy Playing!
+Hope you enjoy this classic board game!